shelled snails text index | photo index

 Family Nassariidae

 Features: 3-4 cm.
 Largest of the commonly encountered whelks on our shores.
-Shell with close-set spiralling ridges near the front.
+Shell conical, smooth with spiralling ridges.
 Colour brown to olive green sometimes with a pale spiral around the shell.
-It can greatly extend its siphon, often more than the length of the shell.
-This snail has been seen burrowing just beneath the sand, with its siphon sticking out.
-The living animal is handsomely speckled.
-The operculum is small and thin.
+Body pinkish with dark speckles and dark edge on the foot, very long siphon and short tentacles.
+Operculum thin, orange.
+It has been seen burrowing just beneath the sand, with its siphon sticking out.

 Changi, Apr 05